Alex-Schlee/workout_generator_web_v2/README.md

 React application that randomly generates a workout using JS to handle the business logic and a Firestore database.
 Users are able to use templates to determine the structure of the workout as well as restricting possible exercises during each stage of the workout.

-I find it very useful when I am indecisive on what lifts I want to do during my workout or when I want to add a little variety to my usual routine.
+I currently use this when I am indecisive on what lifts I want to do during my workout or when I want to add a little variety to my usual routine.

 I would like to revisit this in the future (possibly making a React Native version) but it does what I wanted it to when I started creating it.